umee-network/docs/docs/overview/umee-overview/why-umee.md

 <details><summary>Speculation-Driven</summary>

-Existing DeFi markets are driven almost entirely by speculation activities.
+_Existing DeFi markets are driven almost entirely by speculation.
 Yields don’t come from value add activities and rates aren’t properly reflective of risk.
-There is a lack of understanding of what the base rate (risk-free rate) should be and thus a lack of a term structure that uses credit-worthiness and duration to determine rates.
+There is a lack of understanding of what the base rate (risk-free rate) should be and thus a lack of a term structure that uses credit-worthiness and duration to determine rates._

 </details>